DasEd955/Stocks-Subreddit-Classifier/planning.md

 **Why manual-only annotation was chosen:**

-1. **Label quality over speed.** The label definitions were designed around subtle structural distinctions (evidence that stands alone vs. opinion framing, reporting vs. implication) that an LLM will conflate in predictable ways — particularly at the Analysis/Opinion boundary.
+1. **Label quality over speed.** The label definitions were designed around subtle structural distinctions (evidence that stands alone vs. opinion framing, reporting vs. implication) that an LLM will conflate in predictable ways, particularly at the Analysis/Opinion boundary.
 Pre-labeling with an LLM and then reviewing for disagreements risks anchoring the annotator to the LLM's decision, which undermines the independence of the ground truth.

 2. **The dataset is small enough.** At 310 examples, manual annotation was achievable.
 LLM-assisted pre-labeling is a productivity tool for datasets in the thousands; using it here would introduce annotation bias without meaningful time savings.

 3. **Single-annotator ground truth requires extra discipline.** Without a second annotator to check against (inter-annotator agreement was not computed for this project), the labeled dataset is entirely a reflection of one person's application of the definitions.
-Introducing an LLM pre-labeling pass would make the ground truth a reflection of *the LLM's priors filtered through one person's review* — a weaker epistemic position than direct human annotation.
+Introducing an LLM pre-labeling pass would make the ground truth a reflection of *the LLM's priors filtered through one person's review*, a weaker epistemic position than direct human annotation.

 **Limitation to acknowledge:** Single-annotator datasets carry consistency risk.
 The annotator's application of the Analysis/Opinion boundary may have drifted across 310 examples, particularly for the hardest edge cases.
 Without inter-annotator agreement metrics, there is no way to quantify this drift.
 This is a structural limitation of the dataset and should be disclosed in any deployment context.